mattdean1/contentful-text-search/README.md

 ### 3. Index

->   Get our batches of transformed data from Redis and upload them to Elasticsearch via the bulk endpoint.
+>  Upload our transformed data to Elasticsearch via the bulk endpoint.

 At this step the transformed data is passed through our analysis chain.